savonet/book/video.md

   - `ffmpeg.filter.video.output`
   - `ffmpeg.filter.audio_video.output`

-In this way, we can define the following function `myfilter` which adds a flanger effect on the audio track, flips the images horizontally and inverts the colors of the video:
+In this way, we can define the following function `myfilter` which inputs the audio track and add a flanger effect to it, inputs the video track, flips its images horizontally and inverts the colors of the video, and finally outputs both audio and video:

 <!-- \TODO{could be simplified with audio + video output, see bug 1612} -->